Be-Secure/besecure-playbooks-store/playbooks/besman-scorecard-0.0.1-steps.md

 3. Check the status of scorecard actions
     - Click on the actions tab and select Scorecard supply-chain security from the workflows list
     - If the status of the workflow run is successful, run the playbook to download the scorecard report

+4. Close the file to continue with the rest of the script